lambda-feedback/shimmy/README.md

 ### Messages

 The interface consists of input and output messages, which are exchanged between the shim and the evaluation function.
-Both The input and output to the evaluation function are expected to be any unstructured JSON object, without any restrictions on schema, format or content.
+Both the input and output to the evaluation function are expected to be any unstructured JSON object, without any restrictions on schema, format or content.

 ### Communication Channels